chukiagosoftware/software-engineer-blog/hugo-blog/content/_index.md

 ### The Future :crystal_ball:

-I plan to add more content, improve the theme, and add more features.
-I also plan to migrate to Hugo or another static site generator.
+I plan to add more content, add Github emojis back in using the Go templating.

+~~I also plan to migrate to Hugo or another static site generator.~~

 Actually, this migration is done.
 This is now a Go Hugo site.